 You can open a self-directed investment account with one of these brokers, and fund it with automatic deposits, until you have enough in the account to begin investing in either stocks or funds.

 Ally Invest operated as TradeKing up until last year, when it was acquired by Ally Bank.
 That can be a big advantage in itself, since Ally Bank is one of the best-known online banks, and one that provides some of the highest interest rates available on savings.

 Ally Invest specializes in self-directed investing and options trading.
 The trading app is available for Apple iOS and Google Android.

 As a full service discount brokerage, Ally Invest enables you to invest in virtually any type of investment available, and you can set up an IRA account as well as a regular taxable investment account.

 You can open a self-directed account with no money at all, and have funds automatically deposited into the account.
-There is no annual fee to maintain the account, and trades can be executed for $4.95 per transaction.
-That’s one of the lowest trading fees in the industry.
+There is no annual fee to maintain the account, and trades can be executed for $0 per transaction.
+That’s the lowest trading fees in the industry.

 TD Ameritrade is one of the best known full-service discount brokerage firms available.
 Like Ally Invest, the platform enables you to trade just about any type of investment security that exists.

 One of the best features about this broker is it offers an excellent suite of educational resources for new investors to learn with.

 You can open up an account with TD Ameritrade with no money at all, although they do recommend you have at least $1,000 in your account before you begin investing.